thingsboard/thingsboard.github.io/docs/iot-gateway/config/socket.md

 ## Connector configuration

-Connector configuration is a UI form that contains information about how to connect to an external server, how to process the data and other service features.
+Connector configuration is a UI form that contains information on how to connect to an external server, how to process the data and other service features.
 Let’s review the format of the configuration file using the example below.
-Let’s take a comprehensive look at all the possible settings.
+Let’s take a comprehensive look at all the available settings.
 We will go through each option in detail to ensure that we thoroughly understand their functions and implications.
 By doing so, we can make well-informed decisions about which settings will best suit our needs and preferences.